dziemid/charitablesniper/README.md

 # Charitable Sniper

 Checks if there are any profiles on https://watsi.org/ that could be fully funded for less than 10$.
-If so, sends a tweet about with link to those profiles.
+If so, sends a tweet about it with link to those profiles.

 Sample twitter account: https://twitter.com/charitables10